VU-Programming/OOFP-repls/README.md

 ## Simplification Rules:

+When simplifying an expression, you should employ the following rules:

 **Distributivity:**

+The following rules apply both to the integer repl and the multiset repl.

 - `( a * b ) + ( a * c ) → a * ( b + c )`
 - `( b * a ) + ( a * c ) → a * ( b + c )`